StephanThierry/PlayOnTrimmer/README.md

 # PlayOnTrimmer
 DotNet Core Console.
-Trim start and end of mp4 files using ffmeg
+Trim start and end of mp4 files using ffmpeg

 ## Prereq: